 The lectures take place on Thursdays at 7 pm in the Barber Institute of Fine Art at the University of Birmingham which is renowned as one of the best University Art Galleries in the world.
 The Barber Institute can also display objects from its collection which reflect the theme of a particular lecture.

 Members and visitors receive a glass of wine and soft drinks before lectures.
-We particularly welcome those who are working and bona fide students.
-There is free parking after 4.30pm.
+We particularly welcome students!
+There is free parking after 4.30 pm.

 The Bite Size programme showcases the specific skills and industrial heritage in Birmingham and surrounding area.
 Guided talks throughout the year to highlight different local trades and industries are arranged, such as the Jewellery Quarter, the Canal Network, the Locksmith's House concluding at pubs with a unique history and architecture eg Bartons Arms, The Queen's Arms and the Rose Villa Tavern.

 Our society is operated entirely by volunteers.
-We are dependent on peoples’ skills in particular IT/ Computing, media promotion and sponsorship, secretarial, finance and accounting.
+We are dependent on peoples’ skills such as digital media, media promotion and sponsorship, secretarial, finance and accounting.